 Being of the curious sort, we wanted to see for ourselves just how Send Me SFMOMA worked.

-So, here’s a slider with some examples of what we text-requested and what SFMOMA sent back …
+So, here are some examples of what we text-requested and what SFMOMA sent back …

 As you can see, the results aren’t always what you might expect … and occasionally you don’t get anything back but a nice “not found” note with some suggestions.